Skip to main content

 A.R.S. § 33-204

 When property is transferred with conditions or time limits, someone else holds a future interest.
 A reversion means the property returns to the original owner or their heirs when the current interest ends.
-A remainder means it passes to a third party instead.
+A remainder passes it to a third party instead.

 Title 33, ESTATES